How to pay off debt

 Henry Wheeler Shaw said, “Debt is like any other trap — easy enough to get into, but hard enough to get out of.”

-One of the main ways this trap keeps people confined is that debt has a way of multiplying.
-Don’t rely on credit cards or loans to make ends meet — that just adds more debt.
-Break the habit by comparing your budget to your spending habits regularly, and take action on what you see.
+One of the main traps is that debt has a way of multiplying.
+Don’t rely on credit cards or loans to make ends meet — that adds more debt.
+Compare your budget to your spending.
+Are there changes you can make rather than using credit?

 Roll a debt snowball